sunisho/shomediablog/content/post/stopping-trump.md

 In general, here's a brief list of things you can do that actually make a difference:

 * <b>Call your Members of Congress</b> - This actually works.
 Congressional staffers tally up the calls they get and convey those tallies to your Senators & representatives.
 For every call you don't make, you can be sure there's someone who disagrees with you that is making that call.
 Check out 5calls below for an easy way to get started.
-* <b>Attend a meeting</b> - meet face to face with engaged citizens that live around you.
+* <b>Attend a community meeting near you</b> - meet face to face with engaged citizens that live around you.
 It'll be much more fulfilling than just trying to get more social media likes.
-See the Indivisible Guide for a directory of groups organizing near you.
+See Step 1 above for links that can help you find a group near you.
 * <b>Join a protest</b> - Protests and marches aren't necessarily about changing the minds of our Administration.
 The biggest benefit is a showing of solidarity to everyone affected.
 It can also show the world that we don't agree with our President and his policies.
 * <b>Have a conversation with a Trump supporter</B> - The point here is not to influence, but to understand and connect.
 You're not going to agree, and you will get angry, but ignoring the half of the country that voted for him won't work either.
 I'm not saying make best friends with an alt-right neo-nazi, but maybe make amends with that person who was simply more afraid of Hillary than she was of Trump.
-* <b>Get Local</b> - reach out to your State-level Representative & Senator.
-There is a lot you can do to protect your community at a local level from Trump's destructive federal policies.
+* <b>Get Local</b> - Get involved in your local community around causes you care about.
+As policy and funding starts affecting our local organizations, it's going to be important for all of us to get involved at the ground level.
+There is a lot you can do to protect your own community from Trump's destructive federal policies.
+One great first step is reaching out to your State-level Representative & Senator.

 ### Remember: you can still be angry without holding a grudge.

 Below are some resources to help figure out what to act on and how.

-* <a href="http://inspiredjen.com" target="blank">Jen Hoffmann's Weekly Action Guide</a><br>This is a fantastic weekly email that Jen sends out to over 60,000 people each week.
-It walks you through everything you can do to act on the issues you care about.
-Pick one thing and do it. <br><br><a href="https://docs.google.com/document/d/13vwydGGW9jixSsf3f7jvSuWnc67tsnI1jgIo6Homwbk/preview" target="blank">Here</a> is the latest checklist.<br><br>
+* <a href="https://jenniferhofmann.com/home/weekly-action-checklist-democrats-independents-republicans-conscience/" target="blank">Jen Hofmann's Weekly Action Guide</a><br>Jen Hofmann writes blogs and helps small businesses with social media.
+She also curates a fantastic weekly email that walks over 60,000 subscribers through everything we can do to act on the issues we care about. <br><br><b>Join Jen's email list and each week, pick one action and do it.</b><br><br> <i><a href="https://docs.google.com/document/d/13vwydGGW9jixSsf3f7jvSuWnc67tsnI1jgIo6Homwbk/preview" target="blank">Here</a> is the checklist for the week of February 12, 2017.</i><br><br>
 * <a href="https://5calls.org" target="blank">5Calls</a><br>There is no better tool to help you call your Members of Congress.
 Visit the website, put in your zip code, and pick your issue.
 It gives you the number you need to call, the message, and moves you onto the next.
-You can do one of these calls each week.
+You can do one of these calls each week.<br><br><b>Visit 5calls.org each week and pick one issue to call your Members of Congress about.</b>

 # STEP 3: GET OFF SOCIAL MEDIA.